AlyAsad/Rock-Classification/README.md

 2) Make sure the external camera is connected and setup with proper lighting/exposure.

-3) Run myCode.py and choose either training or classification.
+3) Run `classifyAvg.py` to classify using average values, or `classifyHistogram.py` to classify using a histogram of the region.

-4) A window will pop up, you can click on the region which you want to scan for training/classification.
+4) A window will pop up, you can click on the region which you want to scan for classification, and it will give the prediction.

 ## Equipment/Technologies used: